Skip to content

 Outpatient treatment

-For those with mild eating disorders or those transitioning out of higher levels of care, outpatient treatment offers regular visits with a therapist, dietitian and sometimes a medical provider.
-This type of care allows the person to maintain their regular routine, including school or work, while receiving support.
+This is for those with mild eating disorders.
+It can also be for those stepping down from higher levels of care.
+It includes visits with a therapist, dietitian and sometimes a medical provider.
+This allows the person to maintain their regular routine while getting support.

 Intensive Outpatient Programs (IOP)

-This option offers more frequent therapy sessions, usually three to five times a week.
-It’s designed for individuals who need more support than traditional outpatient care but don’t require full-time supervision.
+This offers more frequent therapy sessions (three to five times per week).
+It’s for those who need more support but not full-time supervision.

 Partial Hospitalization Programs (PHP)

-PHP offers structured treatment five to seven days a week, often including medical monitoring and therapeutic meals, but allows the person to return home at night.
-This is an appropriate option for those in need of more comprehensive care but not full-time residential treatment.
+This option offers treatment five to seven days a week.
+This can include meal monitoring but allows the person to return home at night.
+It is appropriate for those who need comprehensive care but not full-time support.

 Residential/Inpatient Treatment

-For severe cases, inpatient or residential care provides 24/7 supervision and a structured environment.
-This intensive form of treatment is necessary when the eating disorder has severely impacted a person’s physical and mental health.
-It’s a space where individuals can focus solely on recovery without outside distractions.
+For severe cases, this option provides 24/7 supervision.
+This is necessary when the eating disorder has severely impacted health.
+Individuals can focus only on recovery without distractions.

 Be ready for emotional reactions

-For parents, deciding to send a child to treatment can be a difficult decision.
-It’s not uncommon for children or adolescents to be resistant or angry when faced with inpatient or residential treatment.
-This is a normal reaction, since those struggling with eating disorders are usually deeply attached to their harmful habits and may not fully understand the need for intervention.
+For parents, deciding to send a child to treatment is difficult.
+It’s common for children or teens to feel angry.
+This is a normal reaction.
+Those with eating disorders are usually attached to harmful habits and may not understand the need for change.

 Expect resistance

-Many children will push back or refuse treatment at first.
-They may accuse you of being overbearing, unsupportive or even feel betrayed.
-Understand that this backlash stems from fear and anxiety about losing control over their eating habits.
+Many children will push back at first.
+They may accuse you of being a bad parent or feel betrayed.
+This comes from fear and anxiety about losing control over their eating habits.

-It’s important to remain firm and consistent in your decision.
-A child in the grip of an eating disorder may not be capable of seeing the long-term damage being done to their body and mental health.
-Your decision to seek treatment is a decision to save their life, even if they don’t see it that way at first.
+Be consistent with your decision.
+Your child may not see the potential long-term damage of their habits.
+Your decision to seek treatment can save their life, even if they don’t see it that way.

 #PracticeNourishment #FeedingHope